Japan manufacturers' mood turns positive as economy recovers

 By Tetsushi Kajimoto

-TOKYO, May 24 (Reuters) - Business sentiment at big Japanese manufacturers turned positive for the first time this year and service-sector morale hit a five-month high, the Reuters Tankan poll showed, providing more evidence of an economy on the mend after a COVID-led recession.
+TOKYO, May 24 (Reuters) - Business sentiment at big Japanese manufacturers turned positive for the first time this year and service-sector morale hit a five-month high, the Reuters Tankan poll showed, as the economy continued to improve from a COVID-led recession.

-Wednesday's monthly poll, which tracks the Bank of Japan's closely watched tankan quarterly survey, found that manufacturers' mood is expected to rise further over the coming three months, while the service-sector morale slid only slightly.
+Wednesday's monthly poll, which tracks the Bank of Japan's closely watched quarterly tankan survey, found that manufacturers are also upbeat about the coming three months, while service-sector morale was seen down a tad.

-The solid reading may further fuel speculation that the BOJ may embark on normalising its easing policy sooner rather than later.
-However, governor Kazuo Ueda has repeatedly said that inflation, supported by wage hikes, needs to track at a sustainable rate of 2% before the bank could consider any such exit moves.
+The solid reading may further fuel speculation that the BOJ will embark on normalising its easing policy sooner rather than later.
+However, governor Kazuo Ueda has repeatedly said that inflation, supported by wage hikes, needs to track at a sustainable rate of 2% before the bank could consider any exit.

+"Given Governor Ueda's cautious stance on global economy, it still takes time for the BOJ to embark on normalising monetary policy," said Yoshimasa Maruyama, chief market economist at SMBC Nikko Securities.

+"Big manufacturers' sentiment rose on improvements in the auto industry and it's likely to stay in positive territory, although the pace of recovery will be moderate."

-The sentiment index for big manufacturers stood at +6, up from April, the according to the survey of 493 firms, of which 241 responded during May 10-19.
+The sentiment index for big manufacturers reached +6, up from April, the survey of 493 firms, of which 241 responded during May 10-19, showed.

-It was the first positive reading this year and is expected to rise further in August.
+It was the first positive reading this year and is seen rising further in August.

-Automobiles and oil refinery were among manufacturers with positive responses, as supply bottleneck on cars has eased.
+Auto firms and oil refineries were among manufacturers reporting positive responses, as supply chain bottlenecks eased.

-"As daily life normalises after the pandemic eased, customers' appetite for purchasing turned out high, helping department store sales in urban areas post double-digit growth," a retailer manager wrote.
+"As daily life normalises after the pandemic, customers' appetite for purchasing has turned higher, helping department store sales in urban areas post double-digit growth," a retailer manager wrote.

-Others, however, complained about the costs of doing business, reflecting the elevated global inflation on goods and services.
+Many others, however, complained about the costs of doing business, reflecting still high global inflation on goods and services.

 "Weak yen and elevated crude pushed up costs of everything from raw materials to services, which hurt consumption," a food processing firm's manager wrote.

-The service-sector index grew a tad from the previous month to 25, led by retailers and real estate/construction firms.
-The index hit its highest this year.
+The service-sector index rose slightly from April to 25, its highest reading this year, led by retailers and real estate and construction firms.

-The world's No. 3 economy emerged from recession in the first quarter as a post-COVID consumption rebound offset global headwinds, raising hopes for domestic demand-led growth.
+The world's No. 3 economy emerged from recession in January-March as a post-COVID consumption rebound offset global headwinds, offering hopes for domestic demand-led growth.

 Last month, the BOJ's tankan showed manufacturers' sentiment soured in January-March to its worst in more than two years.

-Both BOJ's and Reuters' sentiment surveys indexes are calculated by subtracting the percentage of pessimistic respondents from optimistic ones.
+The sentiment survey indexes are calculated by subtracting the percentage of pessimistic respondents from optimistic ones.
 A positive figure means optimists outnumber pessimists.

 TABLE: Breakdown of survey results